chenghanhsieh/pixel-flux-tracing-technique/README.md

 This folder contains functions to compute 2D outflow mass, momentum, energy map using the Pixel Flux-tracing Technique developed by Hsieh et al. 2023. in prep.

 In this folder, I include an example for HH212.
+The HH212 data is observed by the Atacama Large Millimeter/submillimeter Array (ALMA).

 To run the script, please download the HH212 fits cube:

 https://drive.google.com/file/d/1zwwOQr1Lw03PPmb4pfTQCfMvqPwM8WGt/view?usp=sharing

-1. First run the density script to get a H2 column density cubes. python
+1. First run the density script to get a H2 column density cube. python CO_density.py

+The code will generate Den_HH212_CO32.fits.

+2. Then run the Pixel Flux-tracing Technique code.
+This code will generate the 2D instanteous mass, momentum, and energy rate maps for HH212.

+python dEdMdP_maps.py